 Dolphin vs. Porpoise Intelligence

 Dolphins and porpoises are both highly intelligent mammals.
-They have brains that are large and complex, and both animals are self-aware, just like humans.
+They have large and complex brains, and both animals are self-aware, just like humans.

-These animals are among the few species in the waters and the world as a whole that can identify themselves in a mirror.
+These animals are among the few species in the waters and the world to identify themselves in a mirror.

-Several years of research have given scientists the chance to make an extensive case for offering protection to cetaceans (including dolphins, porpoises, and whales) from unrestricted hunts and fishing.
+Several years of research have allowed scientists to make an extensive case for protecting cetaceans (including dolphins, porpoises, and whales) from unrestricted hunts and fishing.

 This and the risk of potential extinction are a few of the reasons for international bans on dolphin and whale hunting, as well as the prohibition of net-based tuna fishing, which could lead to the trapping and drowning of dolphins.

-The Bottlenose dolphin has been noticed and recorded as they call out the specific names of others of their kind when they are separated.
-Apart from humans, dolphins are the only animals that are known to explicitly call other members of their species by name.
+The Bottlenose dolphin has been noticed and recorded as they call out the specific names of others of their kind when separated.
+Apart from humans, dolphins are the only animals known to call other members of their species by name explicitly.

-Because they have been found to be more gregarious, dolphins are now popular animals for training in captivity, which is a situation that porpoises do not adapt to effectively.
+Because they are more gregarious, dolphins are now popular animals for training in captivity, which is a situation that porpoises do not adapt to effectively.